UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-yaml-executor/overview.md

 * **New parameters**:
   * `directSync` (Boolean): Enables direct synchronization during YAML execution.
   * `applicationids` (Array): Mandatory when `directSync` is enabled to selectively sync only specified application IDs.
-* **Note**: Direct synchronization functionality in this version is supported only for the UCD (UrbanCode Deploy) plugin.
+* **Note**: Direct synchronization functionality in this version is supported only for the devops deploy plugin.

 ### Version 0.0.13